Three of The Current

 Thursday's Checking - In

-This segment was produced by The Current's Shannon Higgins.
+Checking-In was produced by The Current's Pedro Sanchez and Carole Ito.

 Other segments from today's show: